AjazKSyed/Prework_ToDo/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+There were not any major challenges, but figuring out how to change the app icon was tricky.

 ## License